Find out which federal agencies fund micro-business development.

 Priorities for advocacy at the federal level include:

-- Revise the Core Performance Measures in the re-authorization of the Workforce Investment Act (WIA) to ensure access to funds for self-employment training and business technical assistance.
+- Establish Core Performance Measures for entrepreneurship training in Workforce Innovation and Opportunity Act of 2014 (WIOA) to ensure access to funds for self-employment training and business technical assistance.

 - Work to maintain and expand SBA funding for technical assistance.